-To read the unanimous opinion of the Court in Rose Coleman v.
-Bryan Olson, authored by Justice Sharon G. Lee, please visit the Opinions section of tncourts.gov.
+To read the unanimous opinion in Jason Ray v.
+Madison County, Tennessee, authored by Justice Cornelia A. Clark, go to the opinions section of TNCourts.gov.